KepaJRodriguez/docview/docs/tutorial.md

+# EHRI Admin Tutorial

+## Introduction

+For this tutorial we going to follow a case study of sorts, with two parts:

+#### Part 1

+> Allow a given user to create/update/delete both *repositories* and their *archival units*, but only for a particular country (the UK)

+#### Part 2

+> Create a repository for King's College London (KCL) and add the Hans Adler collection as an archival unit

+## Part 1 - Creating a group with the desired permissions, and adding a user

 ![To create a group, first go to the More -> Groups menu ite](01_create_group_small.png)
 ![Then, click on the 'Create New Group' button](02_create_group_small.png)
 ![Fill out the desired group properties](03_create_group_small.png)